hasmhib/unit2-2024/README.md

 **fig10** Shows the graph of sensors0,2,4 (temperature) and the standard deviation of combined data from selected sensors.
 <img width="max" alt="Screenshot 2023-12-12 at 11 47 45 PM" src="https://github.com/hasmhib/unit2-2024/assets/142870448/8b1fccef-3c46-4771-bd78-ea5e526f2f17">

+# 2. The client requested that the local variables will be measured using a set of 4 sensors around the dormitory.
+ayane onegaishimasu

+# 3,6.
+The solution provides a mathematical modelling for the Humidity and Temperature levels for each Local and Remote locations. (linear model and non-lineal model), The solution provides a prediction for the subsequent 12 hours for both temperature and humidity.

+# 4. The solution provides a comparative analysis for the Humidity and Temperature levels for each Local and Remote locations including mean, standad deviation, minimum, maximum, and median.

+# 5. The Local samples are stored in a csv file and posted to the remote server as a backup.
+ayne onegaishimasu

+# 7. The solution includes a poster summarizing the visual representations, model and analysis created.
+The poster includes a recommendation about healthy levels for Temperature and Humidity.
+akirame

 # Criteria D: Functionality
 A 7 min video demonstrating the proposed solution with narration